jerichochua/ip/docs/README.md

 Format: `find KEYWORD`

+- Keywords are **case-sensitive**, i.e. `book` is not the same as `Book`
-- If no keywords are supplied, then all the tasks will be shown to the user, similar to using `list`.
+- If no keywords are supplied, then all the tasks will be shown to the user, similar to using `list`

 Example of usage: